-These address the intentional violation of University policies, including but not limited to:
+These address the intentional violation of University policies, including but not limited to,

-- tampering with grades or helping another to tamper with grades or any other part of a student's academic record. - furnishing to a University office or official a document based on information that you know is false or which has been tampered with in an unauthorized fashion. - stealing, buying, or otherwise obtaining all or part of an unadministered test; also the unauthorized (by the instructor) use of a previously administered test. - 4. changing a grade in a faculty member's records, on a test, or on other work for which a grade has been given. - 5. using electronic information resources in violation of the "Acceptable Use Policy" (which must be signed before joining the University's electronic network).
+- tampering with grades or helping another to tamper with grades or any other part of a student's academic record. - furnishing to a University office or official a document based on information that you know is false or which has been tampered with in an unauthorized fashion. - 3. stealing, buying or otherwise obtaining all or part of an unadministered test; also the unauthorized use of a previously administered test. - changing a grade in a faculty member's records, on a test or on other work for which a grade has been given. - using electronic information resources in violation of the "Acceptable Use Policy".